What Is a Talent Mindset & How Can You Reap Its Benefits?

 - What actions could you take to create a more sustainable team/department/function?

-Adopting a talent mindset involves all managers who are encouraged to have frequent, candid conversations with their direct reports about their careers:
+Once you’ve evaluated the current status and feasibility of talent mindset in your organization, how can you implement a more robust version?
+To start, adopting a talent mindset involves encouraging all managers to have frequent, candid conversations with their direct reports about their careers:

 - Long-term career ambitions

 - Succession for key positions and preparation needed